 Educate through examples: Earlier, I shared a handful of examples and proof points of digitally influenced sales in action.
 Share them across your organization and especially with brick & mortar teams — and constantly be on the lookout for new examples.
 Eventually through repetition, it will start to sink in.
 When doing eCommerce 101 training internally, make a point to highlight the ways digital affects the physical retail journey.

-Contact us to learn more about how Profitero can help your brand accelerate its digitally influenced sales, reach out and schedule a demo today.
+If you’re ready to learn how Profitero can help your brand accelerate its digitally influenced sales, reach out and schedule a demo today.